Meteor-Community-Packages/meteor-autocomplete/README.md

 ## Usage

-Use Meteorite to install the package:
+Use Meteor to install the package:

 ```
-mrt add autocomplete
+meteor add mizzao:autocomplete
 ```

 Add a text `input` or `textarea` to a template in one of the following ways, as a Spacebars template or block helper.
 Pass in any HTML parameters as other arguments to the template: